ManojMJ17/Command_IQ/README.md

 ./install_ciq.sh
 ```

-> The installer will:
+The installer will:

->
+- Create a virtual environment using Python 3.11
-> - Create a virtual environment using Python 3.11
+- Install all required Python dependencies (excluding PyTorch, which is installed separately)
-> - Install all required Python dependencies
+- Download and extract FAISS index and T5 model
-> - Download and extract FAISS index and T5 model
+- Fix filenames and directory structure
-> - Fix filenames and directory structure
+- Create a global `ciq` command accessible from any directory

-> - Create a global `ciq` command accessible from any directory
+> ⚠️ The installer is **idempotent** — safe to re-run anytime.
+Existing virtual environments, FAISS indexes, and T5 models will be skipped.

 4. **Verify installation**: